Learn how to stay safe around the five most vulnerable locations. Find out the areas where street crime increases the risk to your personal security.

 Develop a game plan with your group in case you become separated, sometimes referred to as a 'disaster plan'.
 This is especially pertinent if you have young children with you.

 Carrying a handy pocket first aid kit with you containing several adhesive bandages and mild painkillers can be really useful at busy or prolonged outdoor events.

 Always choose seats near the end of the row and located near an exit whenever appropriate and possible.

 Turn your phone to vibrate rather than off, unless it is forbidden, because that allows you to have instant access to the device in an emergency.
 Keep valuables on your lap because dark locations encourage thieves to grab your belongings and you may not notice.

 Awareness is vital to avoid being followed.
 Have a good look around when you exit buildings and watch out for people following you to your vehicle.
 Cell phones and keys should be handy such as in your front pockets.

 Avoid taking shortcuts through unfamiliar parts of town or in dark alleys.
 If you feel someone is following you, do not proceed directly to your car.
 Instead, cross the road and head to the nearest populated and brightest location where you can shout or phone for help.

 Using public transportation after dark can put you in a vulnerable situation.
 Nonetheless, sit in a row close to the driver if you must use a bus at night.
 Try to sit in a populated car near the exit when using trains.

-If you run errands at night or work during the dark hours, always carry your mobile phone and consider buying and carrying a personal safety attack alarm.
+If you run errands at night or work during the dark hours, always carry your mobile phone.
+Consider buying and carrying a personal safety attack alarm.
 If you do not have a screech alert, scream for help as loud as you can if someone attempts to grab you, threaten you, or if you feel you are being mugged or kidnapped.

-Rules vary but the best suggestion is to use the maximum amount of force permitted by the law to escape.
+Note: Personal safety rules vary but the best suggestion is to use the maximum amount of force permitted by the law to make your escape.